U.S. justices divided over class action suit against Spokeo

 WASHINGTON The U.S. Supreme Court on Monday appeared closely divided as it considered online people-search service Spokeo Inc's bid to avoid a class action lawsuit for including incorrect information in its database.

-The legal issue before the nine justices was whether a plaintiff can sue for a technical violation of a federal consumer law even when there is a question about whether the person has been directly harmed.
-Some of the court's conservatives appeared hostile to the plaintiff's claims but the liberal justices pushed back against Spokeo.
+The legal issue before the nine justices was whether a plaintiff can sue for a technical violation of a federal consumer law even when he cannot show he has been directly harmed.
+Some of the court's conservatives appeared hostile to the plaintiffs' claims but the liberal justices were equally critical of Spokeo's arguments.

 The case gives the conservative-leaning Supreme Court another shot at limiting class action litigation as it has done in a series of decisions including a 2011 victory for Wal Mart Stores Inc.

-In 2010, plaintiff Thomas Robins filed suit in California on behalf of himself and other people potentially harmed by incorrect information about them that Spokeo might disseminate.
+Plaintiff Thomas Robins filed suit in California on behalf of himself and other people with data on Spokeo that may be incorrect.

 Chief Justice John Roberts was among the conservative members of the court who appeared sympathetic to Spokeo.